 Zoho Creator is a cloud, low-code BPM software that lets users create and manage applications without too much technical knowledge.
 It offers training through extensive documentation, both online and in-person, as well as via webinars.
 Being a developer-friendly platform, Zoho Creator uses a scripting language Deluge.
 The programming language can be a bit tricky for non-developers, but the option of hiring a Zoho developer is always available.

-Using Zoho Creator, business users can model, design, and map business processes, as was as track process changes.
+Using Zoho Creator, business users can model, design, and map business processes, as well as track process changes.
 The software supports a drag-and-drop interface, which adds to the intuitiveness of the business process management system.
 Plus, users don’t have to worry about hosting or maintenance, as Zoho takes care of these tasks.
 All users have to do is focus on making their business more efficient.
 Zoho Creator specializes in working with the education, non-profit, logistics, manufacturing, and retail industries.

 When it comes to pricing, Zoho Creator has a free, but limited plan.
 There are three paid plans, namely the Basic, Premium, and Ultimate plans.
 Users can choose either a monthly or yearly subscription, although the Premium plan is only available with the annual subscription.
 As it is the case with most software solutions, Zoho Creator also offers discounts for choosing a yearly plan.